tmhglnd/drumcode/docs/README.md

 ### `dc.scale`

-## MIDI & OSC Output
+## MIDI & OSC

 ### `dc.midi.info`

+### `dc.note.scale`

+Map the incoming MIDI note to a note in a specified scale with a specified root.
+Scale name and root name can be specified as argument or via the 2nd and 3rd inlets.
+Available scales: major, minor, minor_harmonic, minor_melodic, dorian, phrygian, lydian, mixolydian, locrian, major_pentatonic, minor_pentatonic, chromatic.
+Default is major c.

+inlets:
+1. (number) MIDI pitch to map to scale
+2. (message) scale name for mapping
+3. (message) root name for transposing

+arguments:
+- (message) scale name for mapping
+- (message) root name for transposing

-### `dc.midi.note`
+### `dc.note.out`

-Send a MIDI note to an external platform to trigger sounds.
+Send a MIDI-note to an external platform to trigger sounds.
 This can be a DAW, an external hardware Synth, or something else.
 Choose the devices you want to output to via the MIDI Preferences in Pd.

 inlets:
 1. (number/trigger) trigger the MIDI note (default = 60)